Frequently Asked Questions

 -

-Access to a well-equipped gym and the ability to train 4 days per week
+access to a well-equipped gym and the ability to train 4 days per week

-A willingness to follow a structured training and nutrition approach
+a willingness to follow a structured training and nutrition approach

-Ongoing communication — weekly check-ins, monthly calls, and applying feedback
+active participation in the coaching process through weekly check-ins, monthly calls, and applying feedback

 -

-This isn't a transformation you maintain through willpower.
-It's a new baseline — built to hold.
+It’s a new baseline — built to hold.

 -